Incredible Hulk, Red Dihedral (5.10b, 8p) and Positive Vibrations (5.11a, 8p)

 "The Big Four"

 In his guidebook The Good, the Great, and the Awesome, Peter Croft lists his "Big Four Free Climbs" of the High Sierra.
 These are: In 2015, I climbed the first three, had hoped to climb Keeler Needle as well but it never worked out due to a combination of partner and weather issues.
+I climbed Keeler Needle three years later, in 2018.
 Click links to see trip reports.

 CLICK ON ROUTE TO DROP DOWN CONTENT